16srivarshitha/Recourse-ATS/Reports/Data_prep.md

 2. **Graph Neural Network (GNN):** Needs to identify **skill entities** in text.
 For this, we need clean text and fast keyword matching.
 Stopwords add noise here, not signal.

-If we cleaned the text for the GNN (removing stopwords, punctuation), the Transformer would lose contextual information.
-If we used raw text for the GNN, skill matching becomes slower and noisier.

 ### The Dual Pipeline

 | Column | Used By | Processing |